Pukka Pies: Products

 A pastiche of Pierre-Auguste Renoir's painting Le Déjeuner des Canotiers hangs in the reception at the headquarters, with the original characters replaced by members of the Storer family.

 Pukka Pies are most commonly seen for sale in chip shops, stadiums, butchers, cafes, and pubs across the country.
 In 2008, the company started selling its pies in UK supermarkets for the customer to heat up at home.

+Since 2026; the Select Car Leasing Stadium in Reading has sold Pukka Pies in its stadium.

 History

 A family company founded in 1963 by Trevor Storer and Valerie Storer as "Trevor Storer's Home Made Pies", it was named Pukka Pies in 1964.
 Today, the business is called Pukka.
 It is currently run by the Storers' sons, Tim and Andrew, and employs 360 people at its bakery in Syston, producing 180,000 pies and pasties per day.
 Millmoor, then the home ground of Rotherham United FC, was the first sporting venue where Pukka Pies were sold.
 As of 2010, Rotherham United's supporters hold the record for the most pies consumed at a football match, with a consumption 40% above the Football League average.

 As of 2025, the company sells approximately 60 million pies a year in the UK and abroad.